binwiederhier/ntfy/docs/config.md

 If the `behind-proxy` flag is not set, all visitors will be counted as one, because from the perspective of the ntfy server, they all share the proxy's IP address.

-In IPv4 environments, by default, a visitor's IP address is used as-is for rate limiting (**full IPv4 address**).
-This means that if a visitor publishes messages from multiple IP addresses, they will be counted as separate visitors.
-You can adjust this by setting the `visitor-prefix-bits-ipv4` config option (default is `32`, which is the entire IP address).
-To limit visitors to a /24 subnet, for instance, set it to `24`.
-In that case, `1.2.3.4` and `1.2.3.99` are treated as the same visitor.

-In IPv6 environments, by default, a visitor's IP address is **truncated to the /64 subnet**, meaning that `2001:db8::1` and `2001:db8::2` are treated as the same visitor.
-Use the `visitor-prefix-bits-ipv6` config option to adjust this behavior (default is `64`, which is the entire /64 subnet).
-See [IPv6 considerations](#ipv6-considerations) for more details.

 Relevant flags to consider:

 * `behind-proxy` makes it so that the real visitor IP address is extracted from the header defined in `proxy-forwarded-header`.